alinaselega/BUMHMM/README.md

-# BUMHMM
+# Introduction
-BUM-HMM is a statistical modelling pipeline for interpreting high-throughput RNA structure probing data.
+BUM-HMM (Beta-Uniform Mixture Hidden Markov Model) is a statistical modelling pipeline for interpreting high-throughput RNA structure probing data.

-BUM-HMM is a probabilistic modeling pipeline which accounts for biological variability and biases in the structure probing data, yielding statistically interpretable scores for the probability of nucleotide modification transcriptome-wide.
+BUM-HMM accounts for biological variability and biases in the structure probing data, generating statistically interpretable scores for the probability of nucleotide modification transcriptome-wide.
 Applying BUM-HMM can increase sensitivity, enabling the identification of modified regions on many more transcripts compared with existing pipelines.
-It also provides confident predictions at much lower coverage levels than previously reported.
+It also provides confident predictions at much lower coverage levels than previously recommended.

+# Development

+This repository has the layout of a Bioconductor package.
+This is the stable version of the method and the example workflow is provided in the associated vignette.

+The package is currently under development for better integration with the existing data structures of Bioconductor.
+It will be available for download from the Bioconductor platform in due course.

+# Contact

+If you have any questions or problems with using the model, please contact me at alina.selega@gmail.com.

+# References

 This repository is associated with the following manuscript: